OffcierCia/ultimate-defi-research-base/README.md

 ## Security & Safety:

+- [Demystifying Exploitable Bugs in Smart Contracts](https://github.com/ZhangZhuoSJTU/Web3Bugs/blob/main/papers/icse23.pdf) - The research indicates that a notable proportion of exploitable bugs in smart contracts are functional bugs, which cannot be detected using simple and general oracles like reentrancy.

-- [ The Eye of Horus: Spotting and Analyzing Attacks on Ethereum Smart Contracts](https://arxiv.org/pdf/2101.06204.pdf) -Investigation shows that the number of attacks did not necessarily decrease over the past few years, but for some vulnerabilities remained constant.
+- [The Eye of Horus: Spotting and Analyzing Attacks on Ethereum Smart Contracts](https://arxiv.org/pdf/2101.06204.pdf) -Investigation shows that the number of attacks did not necessarily decrease over the past few years, but for some vulnerabilities remained constant.

 - [A chronological and (hopefully) complete list of reentrancy attacks to date.](https://github.com/pcaversaccio/reentrancy-attacks)